Cizeta-Moroder V16T: Design

-The chassis was formed of chrome-moly elliptical steel tubing, wrapped in a sleek body designed by Marcello Gandini, who had previously designed the Lamborghini Countach and some aerodynamic Maseratis, and Claudio Zampolli.
-The front nose shape of the V16T is from an original design for the Lamborghini Diablo by Marcello Gandini.
-Gandini initially wanted to realise the original design he intended for the Diablo but Zampolli was unimpressed by the design and as a result, only the front of the car has the said design with the rear having design changes made by Zampolli himself.
-In a notable design choice, the V16T is the only car to be equipped with four pop-up headlights, two stacked vertically on either side, while the rear lights are borrowed from the Alpine A610.
+The chassis was made of chrome-moly elliptical steel tubing, wrapped in a sleek body designed by Marcello Gandini, who had previously designed the Lamborghini Countach and some aerodynamic Maseratis, and Claudio Zampolli.
+The front nose shape of the V16T is from the original design for the Lamborghini Diablo by Marcello Gandini.
+Gandini initially wanted to release the original design he intended for the Diablo but Zampolli was unimpressed by the rear of the design.
+As a result, only the front of the car has the said design with the rear having design changes made by Zampolli himself.
+In a notable design choice, the V16T is the only production car to be equipped with four separate pop-up headlights, two stacked vertically on either side, while the rear lights are borrowed from the Alpine A610.